Area density: Formulation

 where ρ_{A} is the average area density, m is the total mass of the object, A is the total area of the object, ρ is the average density, and l is the average thickness of the object.

 Column density

-A special type of area density is called column (mass) density (also columnar mass density), denoted ρA or σ.
+A special type of area density is called column density (also columnar mass density or simply column density), denoted ρA or σ.
 It is the mass of substance per unit area integrated along a path; It is obtained integrating volumetric density $\rho$ over a column:

 In general the integration path can be slant or oblique incidence (as in, for example, line of sight propagation in atmospheric physics).
 A common special case is a vertical path, from the bottom to the top of the medium:

 where $z$ denotes the vertical coordinate (e.g., height or depth).